anjoweichbrodt/WS_Anagni2019/README.md

 The default location for installing Anaconda is usually in the home directory.
 If it isn't, try to install it there anyway.
 And make sure not to register it on the `PATH` (Windows only).
+On Windows, the path to the home directory is stored in the variable `%USERPROFILE%`.
+On Mac, it is accessible through `~`.
+This results in the following recommended installation directories for Anaconda.

 *On Windows*